Plants vs. Zombies (video game): Promotion and release

 On April 1, 2009, PopCap released a music video for "Zombies on Your Lawn" to promote Plants vs. Zombies.
 While many PC gamers were unsure if the video was an elaborate April Fools' Day joke, PopCap spokesperson Garth Chouteau revealed in an IGN interview that the game would soon be released for PC and Mac.
 On April 22, 2009, PopCap released an official game trailer of Plants vs. Zombies on YouTube.
 PopCap Games released a demo version on May 4, 2009, permitting thirty minutes of gameplay.
-Plants vs. Zombies was officially released for PC and Mac on May 5, 2009, A free Adobe Flash version of Plants vs. Zombies was released on September 23, 2009, along with the demo being replaced by a version where the player can play up to level 34.
+Plants vs. Zombies was officially released for PC and Mac on May 5, 2009, along with the demo being replaced by a version where the player can play up to level 3-4.
+A free Adobe Flash version of Plants vs. Zombies was released on September 23, 2009.

-A Game of the Year edition was released on July 11, 2010.
-It was made available on Steam on August 11, 2010; anyone who already purchased the game could update to the new edition for free.
+A Game of the Year edition was released in July 2010.
+It was made available on Steam on August 10, 2010; anyone who already purchased the game could update to the new edition for free.
 The Game of the Year edition adds in a "Zombatar" feature allowing the player to customize a zombie's face.
 The edition also supports Steam Cloud, which lets the player access game save data from multiple computers.